Berlin Hauptbahnhof

 Lehrter Bahnhof (Lehrte Station) opened in 1871 as the terminus of the railway linking Berlin with Lehrte, near Hanover, which later became Germany's most important east–west main line.
 In 1882, with the completion of the Stadtbahn (City Railway, Berlin's four-track central elevated railway line, which carries both local and main line services), just north of the station, a smaller interchange station called Lehrter Stadtbahnhof was opened to provide connections with the new line.
 This station later became part of the Berlin S-Bahn.
 In 1884, after the closure of nearby Hamburger Bahnhof (Hamburg Station), Lehrter Bahnhof became the terminus for trains to and from Hamburg.

 Following heavy damage during World War II, limited services to the main station were resumed, but then suspended in 1951.
 In 1957, with the railways to West Berlin under the control of East Germany, Lehrter Bahnhof was demolished, but Lehrter Stadtbahnhof remained as a stop on the S-Bahn.
 In 1987, it was extensively renovated to commemorate Berlin's 750th anniversary.
 After German reunification, it was decided to improve Berlin's railway network by constructing a new north–south main line, to supplement the east-west Stadtbahn.
 Lehrter Stadtbahnhof was considered to be the logical location for a new central station.

 Location

-The station is located in the Moabit district, in the Mitte constituency.
+The station is located in the Moabit district, in the Mitte borough.
 To the north is Europaplatz and Invalidenstraße, and to the south is Washingtonplatz and the Spree.
 South of the station is the Spreebogenpark, the Bundeskanzleramt, and the Paul-Löbe-Haus.
 To the east is the Mitte district and the Humboldthafen.